PASCO COUNTY, Fla. — Karen Harro can’t seem to catch a break. This week, she has shelled out $800 bucks just months after buying her fire red mustang.

 One driver sent pictures of two screws in her tires.
 Another woman was driving at high speed on the Suncoast Parkway when her tire blew.
 She believes she picked up a nail near SR-54 and Little Road, where she drives every day.

 The first thing you should do is pull over to a safe location, take pictures of the damage and what you ran over.

-Next, call the police and file a report.
+Next, call police if there is a danger to the public.
 Call the agency with jurisdiction over the road and report the debris immediately so crews can clean it up, and help save others from damage.

 SR-54 would fall under the Florida Department of Transportation.

 Pasco County Code enforcement went out to the site and spoke with the job site manager.
 The job site managers assured code enforcement they would let the contractors know to make sure they secure all their materials so they don’t violate the code.